-Having a website is a perfect opportunity to showcase your body of work.
-It represents you and your work.
-With a well-written About page, readers will get to know you better.
 Also, blogs integrated into a website can serve as writing samples.
 So there’s no need for you to provide written samples when clients request for it.
 Encourage web traffic by having them visit your website instead.

 Also, remember that a blog is different from a website.
 Blogs cannot stand as a website.
 Blogs are dynamic and keeps on changing once updated.
 There are clients who want to see a static page that sums up your works.
 They don’t have time to read your blogs one by one just to know you.

 3. A website serves as your marketing tool.

 Even established authors need to market their own books.
 They don’t rely on their publishers to do the marketing.
 So they use their website as a marketing tool to reach a wide-range of audience.
 Also, people tend to remember the title and the author but not the publisher, so the tendency is to Google the title or the author.
 How could a prospective reader find you if you don’t have a website?

 Websites allow you to sell your books, give it away for free, or announce a promotion.
 With different e-commerce features, having these can be programmed into your website.
 Or you could just link them back to another website like Amazon if you don’t know how to set-up a web store .

 Create a website that expresses something about who you are that won’t fit into the template available to you on a social networking site. – Jaron Lanier

 4. A website serves as your permanent place where people can find you online.